openrocket/openrocket.github.io/downloads.md

 <hr/>

-## Obtain from the Repository on github
+## Obtain from the Repository on GitHub
-Finally, you can simply go to the source repository on GitHub
+Finally, you can simply go to the source repository on GitHub.
 <a class="btn btn-success btn-lg" href="https://github.com/openrocket/openrocket" role="button">Fork me on GitHub</a>

 <hr/>